A Message for Cindy Sheehan - the Dixie Chicks - and Jane Fonda

 If I had to distill the book into a single sentence, it would be this.
 Joe Bonham wanted freedom without cost.
 It is as simple as that – he wanted the benefits of freedom without paying for them.
 Listen to these several paragraphs and marvel at the self-centeredness.
 And pardon the language.

 Lying on your back without anything to do, and anywhere to go, was kind of like being on a high hill far away from noise and people.
 It was like being on a camping trip all by yourself.
 You had plenty of time to think.
 You had time to figure things out.
 Things you'd never thought of before.
 Things like, for example, going to war.
 You were so completely alone on your hill that noise and people didn’t enter into your figuring of things at all.
 You figured only for yourself, without considering a single little thing outside yourself.
 It seemed that you thought clearer and that your answers made more sense.
-And even if they didn‟t make sense, it didn‟t matter because you were
+And even if they didn‟t make sense, it didn‟t matter because you weren‟t ever going to be able to do anything about them anyway.

 He thought, “Here you are Joe Bonham, lying like a side of beef all the rest of your life, and for what?
 Somebody tapped you on the shoulder and said, „Come along son, we‟re going to war.‟ So you went.
 But why?
 In any other deal, even like buying a car or running an errand, you had the right to say, „What’s there in it for me?‟ Otherwise, you‟d be buying bad cars for too much money, or running errands for fools and starving to death.
 It was a kind of duty you owed yourself, that when anybody said, „Come on son, do this, or do that,‟ you should stand up and say, „Look mister, why should I do this, for whom am I doing it, and what am I going to get out of it in the end?‟ But when a guy comes along and says, „Here, come with me and risk your life and maybe die or be crippled,‟ why then, you‟ve got no rights.
 You haven‟t even the right to say „yes‟ or „no‟ or „I‟ll think it over.‟ There are plenty of laws to protect guy‟s money even in war time, but there‟s nothing on the books says a man‟s life‟s his own.